How to use the lunar calculator

 Inputs - Time and location

 - Latitude / Longitude: observer coordinates in decimal degrees.
-Negative in the Southern / Western hemispheres.
+Negative in the Southern / Western Hemisphere.
+Default: Brasília −15.78°, −47.93°.

-- IANA Time zone: standard identifier (e.g.,
+- IANA Timezone: standard identifier (e.g.:

 Inputs - Atmospheric refraction

-Inputs — Personal & presentation
+Inputs - Personal and display

 Inputs - Search horizons